-'fund' means an investment fund within the Scheme.
+'Fund' means an investment fund within the Scheme.

-'Fisher Funds' means Fisher Funds Management Limited, the ultimate owner of the Manager.
+'Fisher Funds' means Fisher Funds Management Limited, the ultimate owner of the Manager and the entity the Investment Manager has delegated investment management functions to.

 'Investment Manager' means Kiwi Wealth Investments Limited Partnership, the investment manager of the Scheme.